thatdavidguy/Solarflare/README.md

 # Solarflare
-Solarflare project is to try and determine the location of solarflares found on the sun.
+Solarflare project is to try and determine the location of active regions found on the sun.

 ![alt text](https://github.com/thatdavidguy/Solarflare/blob/master/imagesforreadme/showimagecontours.png)